evoyiatzis/IntramolecularEntropy/README.md

 README			this file
-LICENSE			the GNU open-source license src			    directory with the source code
+LICENSE			the GNU open-source license
+Source      directory with the source code